Works from the 1930s – 1970s

 1930s

-Franco’s hand seems guided by ancestral and distant memories, in these
+Franco’s hand seems guided by ancestral and distant memories; during these

-His jewelry pieces are repoussé and chased compositions in which he transposes and invents his fantastic and surreal world.
+His jewels are repoussé and chased compositions in which he transposes and invents his fantastic and surreal world.

 1940s